 When we express gratitude, the neural circuitry in our brain releases dopamine.
 Dopamine makes us feel good and triggers other positive emotions like contentment and joy.
 In addition, when we identify the positives in our life, our brain also releases serotonin.
 Serotonin is a natural anti-depressant that enhances our happiness and motivation.

-According to research published in Cerebral Cortex, gratitude stimulates key parts of the brain that regulate stress and produce the sensation of pleasure.
+According to research published in the Cerebral Cortex, gratitude stimulates key parts of the brain that regulate stress and produce the sensation of pleasure.
 If you choose to focus on good things, it will make you a happier person than if you focus on bad things.

 He is a man of sense who does not grieve for what he has not but rejoices in what he has—Epictetus